Dikshantashresth/nepcultapi/README.md

-# 🌄 Places API – Nepal's Cultural & Natural Gems
+# 🌄 Nepcultapi API – Nepal's Cultural & Natural Gems

 A simple and clean RESTful API built with **Node.js** and **Express**, serving detailed information about **cultural and natural places in Nepal**.
 Perfect for small projects, prototypes, and educational purposes.
 Data is stored in a **local JSON file**.